Access Denied

 Macros: 32g protein | 22g carbs | 5g fiber | 10g fat

 Set it and forget it: Throw everything in the slow cooker before work.
-Come home to a ready dinner with minimal carbs and maximum satisfaction.
+Come home to a ready, lower-carb, satisfying meal.

 Recipe 7: Sheet Pan Chicken & Vegetables (320 calories)